asimihsan/Rill/README.markdown

 -   Add masspinger to rill.
 -   Confirm ssh_tap works for the two log files.
 We need to output full lines, one ZeroMQ message per line, no parsing of lines.
 -   Write a Python mockup of a parser that hooks into the log files and outputs parsed data, i.e. a JSON pair (datetime, contents).
+-   Write a Python mockup of a combination of ssh_tap / masspinger / XXX that makes this output durable to network loss, just for the real-time stream (not all log data).
+    -   Call it "robust_ssh_tap"
+    -   Args:
+        -   m:  What ZeroMQ binding should we get masspinger results from?
+If not available, assume the host is available, i.e. non-robust.
+We SUBSCRIBE to it with a filter for our hosts.
+        -   p:  What ZeroMQ binding should we use to parse the logs?
+This is a REQ socket, i.e. request/response.
+        -   b:  What ZeroMQ binding to send out our parsed results?
+This is a PUBLISH socket.
+        -   s:  What ZeroMQ binding to use for the ssh_tap instance?
+We'll grab this.
+        -   h:  Host.
+        -   c:  Command.
+        -   u:  Username.
+        -   p:  Password.
+        -   t:  Timeout.
+        -   v:  Verbose.